MetaMask/metamask-docs/docs/guide/getting-started.md

 This is the way MetaMask provides for you to interact with it.

 You can review the full API for that object [here](./ethereum-provider.html).
-Note that in **Q1 2020**, we are introducing significant changes to this API, and we recommend that you refer to its documentation.
+Note that in **early 2020**, we are introducing significant changes to this API, and we recommend that you refer to its documentation.

 ## Basic Considerations